What is EFSI?

-The EFSI offers guarantee arrangements and funding to support economically viable investments.
-The aim is to direct the majority of funding towards infrastructural and industrial regeneration investments, with around a quarter going to SMEs, both through loans as well as through investments channelled through various funds.
+The European Fund for Strategic Investments (EFSI) offers guarantee arrangements and funding to support economically viable investments in EU.
+The aim is to direct the majority of funding towards infrastructural and industrial regeneration investments and to SMEs, both through loans as well as through investments channelled through various funds.
 The funding available through the EFSI is also suited to joint public and private sector projects and PPPs as well as businesses’ R&D projects.

 The EFSI does not offer grants, nor does it act as sole funder for projects.
 The funding provided by the EFSI aids with the obtaining of the remaining funding required for high risk projects.
 In the projects, EFSI funding is combined with the project’s own funding, funds obtained from other parties, and investor capital.

 Applying for funding